Civil & Military Medals

 Henry Corbishley 1918 - 1973

-Henry Corbishley is the husband of Edwin and Florence Malkins third eldest daughter Edna Elizabeth Malkin ‘Betty’.
+Henry Corbishley is the husband Edna Elizabeth ‘Betty’, third eldest daughter of Edwin and Florence Malkin.